-As an outcome, within a span of 3-6 months, we were able to come-up with platform and apps for suppliers and farmers using which farmers can search & place an order for equipment and suppliers can accept and full-fill them.
-These apps allow suppliers to be more organized, as they can track their orders, incomes, inventories, get monthly and yearly reports on revenue etc. Similarly, farmers can search equipment, gets the suggestion for equipment based on crop cycle, select them as per their need like on an hourly basis, or acre basis or daily basis etc, place the order, track it, get order invoices etc. Later we added more sophisticated features and apps as per the business needs.
+Within a span of 3-6 months, we were able to come up with a platform and mobile apps for suppliers and farmers.
+Using the app, the farmers can search and place orders for equipment and suppliers can accept and fulfill them.
+These apps allow suppliers to be more organized, as they can track their orders, incomes, inventories, get monthly and yearly reports on revenue etc. Farmers have visibility of the available types of equipment in their neighborhood, select them from different pricing models based on duration (per hour) or dimension (per acre).
+Later we added more sophisticated features and apps as per the business needs.

 DjangoFSM: In any order management system, tracking order lifecycle is important and any transition in its state should be controlled and audited.
 FSM has helped here by providing a controlled and predictable way to perform order state transitions.
 It defines Django Field and decorators to help you easily define complete state flow.
 The transitions between state can be authored based on user permission and some business rules. eg.

 # Order can be transitioned to started state only when

 # 1. It is already in a confirmed state

 # 2. User who has triggered this has correct permission

 permission=lambda instance, user: not user.has_perm(‘order.can_start’))

 Here is the GitHub link of the project to read more.

 DjangoDRF: Building rest APIs requires serializing and deserializing data models in JSON format.
 DRF is a good Django-plugin which helps in quickly building rest APIs from Django models.